RobinMeis/ASEAG_Monitor/README.md

 5. Have fun!

 ### Why MQTT?
 Because I use the departure times at multiple systems and for multiple purposes.
-To avoid multiples requests to ASEAG servers, I download the data and publish it on my private MQTT server in my network
+To avoid multiple requests to ASEAG servers, I download the data and publish it on my private MQTT server in my network

 ### I don't want to setup MQTT
 Great!
 You can use services like test.mosquitto.org.
 I propose to publish the data to the following topic: `aseag/departures/[Stop name]`.
 This way others can use the data as well